VilledeMontreal/montreal-taxi-registry/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-Contributors to repositories hosted in $$project-name are expected to follow the Contributor Covenant Code of Conduct, and those working within City of Montreal are also expected to follow the Code of Conduct for the City of Montreal Employees
+Contributors to repositories hosted in montreal-taxi-registry are expected to follow the Contributor Covenant Code of Conduct, and those working within City of Montreal are also expected to follow the Code of Conduct for the City of Montreal Employees

 ## Code of Conduct for the City Employees